t2ym/hooked-app/README.md

 ## Notes
 - The example modular access policies at `config/policy/` are still experimental
   - Monolithic policies are recommended
-- The libraries at `compat-lib` are old and have to be updated
+- The UI libraries at `compat-lib` are old and have to be updated

 ## License